 A good academic record, a suitable level of language preparation, a feasible project, and well-written essays are important.
 Most Pomona applicants propose research projects-- either independent or joining an ongoing project-- affiliated with a non-profit organization, university, independent lab or museum, or a similar organization, rather than a year of formal enrollment at a university.
 Unless you are applying to enroll in a university, for most countries your application should include a letter (scanned or faxed on letterhead with signature is OK) from a person with appropriate credentials, offering affiliation with an organization that is a suitable "home" for your project.
 A few countries arrange affiliations after selection.
 Check the details for countries of interest to you.
 IIE regional program managers may be contacted with questions about specific country requirements.

 Step 1: Pomona offers an active Fulbright advising program during the summer, which will be initiated by the preliminary application form.
-All applicants must submit a preliminary application over email by July 2nd, using the document below.
+All applicants must submit a preliminary application on by June 15th.

-Step 2: After submitting your preliminary application, please register on the Fulbright website by starting an Embark Online Application.
+Step 2: After submitting your preliminary application, please register on the Fulbright website by starting an account in the Fulbright application system.

-Step 3: Decide where you would like to affiliate (Full Grants only) and whom you will ask to write your references as early as possible.
+Step 3: Decide where you would like to affiliate (research grants only) and whom you will ask to write your references as early as possible.
 Your recommenders will need to upload their letters to the Fulbright application system by 11:59 p.m.
 PDT on September 20 in order for them to be reviewed before your interview date.
 Your recommenders will need to upload their letters in the Fulbright application system by 11:59 p.m.
 PST on September 20 in order for them to be reviewed before your interview date.

-Step 4: Work with the Fulbright advisors to write and revise your Statement of Grant Purpose and Personal Statement.
+Step 4: Work with your Fulbright advisor to write and revise your Statement of Grant Purpose and Personal Statement.
 Stay tuned for workshops in September that will feature presentations, peer review, and time for writing and revising.

-Step 6: Sign up for an interview (instructions to follow).
+Step 6: Sign up for an interview look for an email with instructions.
 Be prepared to take suggestions from your interview and revise your application accordingly.